countable-web/open-source-corporation/sales/PROPOSALS.md

   * In the intro, summarize the real needs underlying the proposal.
   * Who is the buyer's customer and how will they benefit?
   * Indicate how technology has changed recently to allow a better solution, and how we deliver that.
   * Indicate a low total cost of ownership, and side benefits to their business.
+Indicate they'll want to use the new system all the time.
   * Indicate why your company is specifically interested in this project and its results.
   * What makes your solution unique?
   * High level summary of your approach, with evidence from past projects that it will work.